atlassian/data-center-helm-charts/docs/INSTALLATION.md

      * For more details, please refer to the **Volumes** section of the [configuration guide](CONFIGURATION.md).
      * You can also refer to our examples of AWS storage: [Local storage - utilizing AWS EBS-backed volumes](docs/examples/storage/aws/LOCAL_STORAGE.md) and [Shared storage - utilizing AWS EFS-backed filesystem](docs/examples/storage/aws/SHARED_STORAGE.md)
     * Bitbucket needs a dedicated NFS server providing persistence for a shared home.
 Prior to installing the Helm chart, a suitable NFS shared storage solution must be provisioned.
 The exact details of this resource will be highly site-specific, but you can use this example as a guide: [Implementation of an NFS Server for Bitbucket](docs/examples/storage/nfs/NFS.md)

+ * **Bitbucket Secrets**: If you specify the names of the [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) that contain the Bitbucket license key and the Bitbucket sysadmin credentials, you will be able to bypass the license and the admin user configurations during the Bitbucket setup.
+To do this, update the `bitbucket` stanza in the `values.yaml` file:
+    * Update the `secretName` that is under `license` and the `secretName` that is under `sysadminCredentials`.
+You can provide the Bitbucket license key and sysadmin credentials via a Kubernetes secret, with the secret name specified here.

+   * [Create the secrets](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret) with the keys defined in the `values.yaml` file.

 #### 3. Install your chosen product: